Acute Back Pain – Spinal Manipulation

 The findings are absolutely fascinating.
 There was no difference at all between any of the groups.
 None of the treatments made the slightest difference.
 One thing really interesting did happen though, 11 patients taking placebo Diclofenac had unpleasant side effects!

-I really do believe that active treatment for acute back pain is much better than passive care (passive treatments are things someone else does to you, such as manipulation) so I was really pleased to see this research.
+I really do believe that active treatment for acute back pain is much better than passive care (passive treatments are things someone else does to you, such as manipulation).
 However, it’s not really OK to dismiss spinal manipulation off the back of these findings – the jury remains out for me.
 The latest back pain guidelines suggest there may be a small benefit from manipulation in patients with acute back pain.
 We will have to wait a little longer to find out for sure.

 References